Starbucks Blueberry Scones Copycat Recipe

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 Do you love the blueberry scones at Starbucks, but you’re not a fan of the high prices?
-Now you can make copycat Starbucks scones at home for a fraction of the cost that tastes even better because they contain only the freshest ingredients.
+Now you can make copycat Starbucks scones at home for a fraction of the cost, and they taste even better because they contain only the freshest ingredients.

 Many beginning bakers run into trouble when making scones because they either add too much liquid or mix the dough for too long.
 Leaving out the egg in this recipe helps with the first issue, but you must be careful when adding heavy cream.

 Use just enough to bring the dough together into a crumbly consistency.
-Spending too long with the dough will make the scones have an overly dense texture.
+Spending too long with the dough will make the scones overly dense.

 Starbucks Blueberry Scone Ingredients